 Chocolate cocoa nib ice cream is for chocolate lovers everywhere!
 The crunchy cocoa nibs are a unique and irresistible component of this ice cream.

-This led me to Chocolate Cocoa Nib ice cream.
-It is creamy, rich, and has a nice crunch from the cocoa nibs.
+Chocolate Cocoa Nib ice cream is creamy, rich, and has a nice crunch from the cocoa nibs.
 It’s also an egg-free recipe!
 I decided to start easy for my first ice cream experience.
 It is still a bit labor-intensive but so, so worth it.

 - 1 cup whole milk